-We offer credit life, term life, credit disability, crop hail, and multi-peril crop insurance to borrowers and those eligible to borrow.
+We offer credit life, term life, and credit disability insurance to borrowers and those eligible to borrow.
+We refer our borrowers and those eligible to borrow to a preferred vendor for crop hail and multi-peril crop insurance effective December 2024.
+Prior to December 2024, we offered crop hail and multi-peril crop insurance to our borrowers and those eligible to borrow.
 We also offer fee appraisals to our members.